 A lot of the furniture pieces and units you can find in Ikea stores are modular which means you don’t necessarily have to stick to the original plan and you can come up with your own way of rearranging them based on your needs.
 A great example here is the way in which this Besta TV wall unit was customized to fit this living room.
 Some of the modules were mounted onto the wall as intended but the others were raised by installing wooden legs on them.
 Check out tomfo for more details about the project.

-Mirrors are great accessories because they’re useful and they can also serve at cool decorations at the same time.
+Mirrors are great accessories because they’re useful and they can also serve as cool decorations at the same time.
 Rather than trying to find a mirror that looks exactly the way you want it to, it can sometimes be easier to customize it yourself.
-There’s a nice tutorial on thethingsshemakes which you shows how you can transform a simple Stave mirror from Ikea into a stylish accent piece with using only lead trim tape.
+There’s a nice tutorial on thethingsshemakes that shows how you can transform a simple Stave mirror from Ikea into a stylish accent piece using only lead trim tape.

 In case your Ikea desk is looking too simple and monochrome, there’s a simple way to fix that using adhesive vinyl.
 You can apply to flat drawer fronts and add an accent color to your desk and you can also use multiple colors if you prefer diversity.
 In any case, be sure to check out this lovely makeover project from lovelyindeed before you get started.